voidGrey/CategorizedSpritePicker/README.md

 # 🛠️ Smart Sprite Picker for Unity
+UI Toolkit-based alternative to Unity's default Object Picker.
+Designed specifically for projects with complex folder structures it categorizes your assets into smart tabs and provides a much more intuitive browsing experience.

 ## ✨ Features
 * **📂 Hierarchical Tab System:** Automatically converts your folder structure into easy-to-navigate tabs.
 It keeps the full path (e.g., `Enemies/Boss/Portraits`) while staying organized.